MikeTam1021/friendly-101/docs/texteditor.rst

 I recommend dragging the Sublime Text icon from the ``Applications`` folder `into your Dock <http://support.apple.com/kb/PH18815>`_ for easy access in the future.

 It's always good to remember that what's in vogue today might not be in vogue tomorrow.
 A few years ago, `TextMate <http://macromates.com/>`_ was the text editor of choice until it languished in development. `Coda <https://panic.com/coda/>`_ has a small but dedicated audience.
 Seasoned veterans use `Vim <https://en.wikipedia.org/wiki/Vim_(text_editor)>`_ and `Emacs <http://en.wikipedia.org/wiki/Emacs>`_, and newcomers include `Brackets <http://brackets.io/>`_ and `Atom <https://atom.io/>`_.
+You might even get a sheepish confession from someone using `nano <https://en.wikipedia.org/wiki/GNU_nano>`_.

-Developers might like to brag about their text editor of choice, but always remember: What you make in your editor is far more important than which editor you're using.
+Developers like to brag about their text editor of choice, but always remember: What you make in your editor is far more important than which editor you're using.

 Now that we have a text editor, let's start using it!